Diagnosis

 Hear from a neurologist and a cardiologist about their professional experiences in diagnosing hATTR amyloidosis.

-Consider this 3-step process to ensure an accurate diagnosis.
+Consider this 3-step process to help ensure an accurate diagnosis.

 Raise clinical suspicion